 Brine is planned to flow along the trenches and fed into a series of solar evaporation ponds where SOP-bearing salts will precipitate.
 These salts will contain high-grade SOP and will be wet harvested and pumped to the process plant.

 The process plant has been designed for a capacity of 426,000 tonnes per year of SOP as dry granular product.
 Agrimin plans to sell its production to domestic customers or export it through the Port of Wyndham via an integrated mine-to-ship logistics chain.

 The PFS assessed the economics of an initial 20 year operation.
 Excellent potential exists for Agrimin to increase planned production rates and/or extend the operational life of the project.

-The project hosts a specific yield Mineral Resource of 26.1 million tonnes of SOP to a depth of 30 metres, comprising 10.0 million tonnes classified as Indicated and 16.1 million tonnes classified as Inferred.
+The project hosts a specific yield Mineral Resource of 123 million tonnes of SOP, comprising 3.9 million tonnes classified as Measured and 19.5 million tonnes classified as Indicated.